shreyaskamathkm/FTNet/README.md

 └── ...
 ```

 The new processed dataset will be used for training purposes.
 You can now train FTNet by yourself.
-Please update the [toml](ftnet/cfg/pretrain.toml) file accordingly.
+Please update the [toml](ftnet/cfg/) files accordingly.

 To run the code
 '''